jeffThompson/CreativeProgramming1/Week04_Randomness/README.md

 ***

 ### FOR OCT 20
 **Note!
-Jeff will be out of town this week – we'll meet on Zoom at 11am EST**
+Jeff will be out of town this week – we'll meet on Zoom at 11am EST (link will be posted on Canvas)**

 For next week, please take your initial randomness studies and create a final iteration.
 Push the visual explorations you did last week: where can you add more randomized parameters?
 What happens when you start layering things?
 Can you create randomized systems driven by other randomized systems?
 How might you take a simple idea and push it to something beautiful (like Vera Molnar's deformed squares)?